aws-samples/aws-health-events-insight/README.md

 3. Once CloudFormation status changes to **CREATE_COMPLETE** (about 10-15 minutes), go to QuickSight Analysis and verify the initial deployment.

-### **Member Setup**

-**Note:** If you are deploying HEIDI in the health delegated admin account, You dont need to run member setup in any other link account within the organization.
+### **Member Setup ( Not required for Heidi in delegated health admin account )**

 You can now receive a feed of AWS Health events on Amazon EventBridge from all accounts within your organization in AWS Organizations using organizational view and delegated administrator.
-With this feature, if you are deploying HEIDI in the health delegated administrator account, it will ingest AWS Health events from all other accounts.
-Amazon EventBridge is a regional service.
-You must still run member setup in AWS Organizations or delegated health admin account for the regions where you wish to receive events.
+With this feature, if you are deploying HEIDI in the health delegated administrator account, it will ingest AWS Health events from all other accounts and you dont have to run this setup.

+**Note:** If HEIDI is deployed in the health delegated admin account, you dont have to run member setup in any other linked accounts across the organization.
+This step can be skipped.
+However, if HEIDI is not deployed in the health delegated admin account, or if the account is outside your AWS organization, you must complete this setup to enable those accounts to send data feeds to the HEIDI data collection account.

 If you have additional Payer/Organization IDs, you are also required to run member setup within the delegated health admin account for each additional Payer.